ArthurPaivaT/ArthurPaivaT/README.md

 ### I'm Always Looking for self improvement and new opportunities

-- Software Engineering student at Universidade de Brasília - Brazil
+- Software Engineer graduated at Universidade de Brasília - Brazil
-- CTO/Blockchain developer at [Solaland](https://www.solalandhq.com//).
+- Blockchain developer.
+- Solana, Ethereum and Hyperledger Fabric.

 ## Reach Me, I'll be Thankful!